Northeast Zone

 Updates by waterbody

-ALDRICH PONDS (Roosevelt and Stewart Lakes): trout (2 fish limit)
+ALDRICH PONDS (Roosevelt and Stewart Lakes): Trout (2 fish limit)

-GRANDE RONDE RIVER: trout, whitefish, steelhead
+GRANDE RONDE RIVER: Trout, whitefish

-HAT ROCK POND: trout
+HAT ROCK POND: Trout

-JOHN DAY RIVER: steelhead, bass
+JOHN DAY RIVER: Steelhead, bass

-JUBILEE LAKE: rainbow trout
+JUBILEE LAKE: Rainbow trout

 Jubilee Lake was stocked the first week of July.
 Anglers have found success fishing in the morning and evening.
 While bank fishing on Jubilee is effective, anglers who fish from a watercraft seem to do better.
 Last updated 7/10/24.